Wrestling Sensor Sleeve

 -

 After getting the all the sensors to work, I started working on finding a way to secure the electronics to the knee sleeve.
-I decided to sow a base plate onto the sleeve.
+I decided to sew a base plate onto the sleeve.

 -

 This is a closer picture of the base plate assembly.
-I put tape in the corners so that the tread I was using to sow would not eventually eat through the cardboard-like material I used for the base plate.
+I put tape in the corners so that the thread I was using to sew would not eventually eat through the cardboard-like material I used for the base plate.

 -

-This is the base plate after I finished sowing it.
-When I sowed the base plate, I spread out the tread so that the force exerted on the base plate by each individual thread could be spread out, decreasing the chance of the tread eating into the base plate.
+This is the base plate after I finished sewing it.
+When I sewed the base plate, I spread out the thread so that the force exerted on the base plate by each individual thread could be spread out, decreasing the chance of the thread eating into the base plate.

 -